 That year, Josiah Taylor, then listed as a resident of Galveston County, conveyed the property to the mercantile firm of Morrow and Price.
-The sale included four lots, "together with the stone storehouse and frame store."
+The sale included four lots "together with the stone storehouse and frame store."
 The new owners, Civil War veterans Captain Joseph Clay Stiles Morrow and Captain Francis L. Price, figured prominently in the early history of Georgetown.
-Successful businessmen, they were also leaders in a number of civic endeavors, including the establishment of Southwestern University.
+Successful businessmen were also leaders in several civic endeavors, including the establishment of Southwestern University.
 Morrow, the son-in-law of General Sam Houston, and Price, later postmaster and city alderman, established one of the largest mercantile firms in the area.
-In 1870, however, they dissolved their shared interest in the business, although they immediately collaborated on the opening of a Georgetown sawmill.
+In 1870, however, they dissolved their shared interest in the business, although they immediately collaborated on opening a Georgetown sawmill.
 In the settlement papers, Morrow sold Price his interest in several lots, "being the same on which are situate (sic) the storehouse and dwelling house facing on Brushy Street [present Austin Avenue] and upon the Public Square."

 J. L. Rucker, like Emzy Taylor, J. C. 5.
-Morrow, and F. L. Price, was actively involved in the support and promotion of Southwestern University.
+Morrow, and F. L. Price, was actively involved in supporting and promoting Southwestern University.

-He also participated in a number of business enterprises, including the local railroad company and a drugstore.
-With his mercantile company partner, J. A. Montgomery, and others, he was an owner of the city's first waterworks.
+He also participated in several business enterprises, including the local railroad company and a drugstore.
+With his mercantile company partner, J. A. Montgomery, and others, he owned the city's first waterworks.
 The Rucker and Montgomery general mercantile became one of the leading businesses of Georgetown following Reconstruction.
 Newspaper advertisements noted their "Mammoth Store" and urged shoppers, in the more honest language of the day, to visit their establishment "when you wish to buy Cheap Goods."
-Other advertisements, promoting the store's interest in buying "hides" and in selling "nobby" suits, showed the diversity of the
+Other advertisements, promoting the store's interest in buying "hides" and selling "nobby" suits, showed the diversity of the

-In 1887, Rucker and Montgomery sold their store building to W. H. Walton, who deeded it two years later to M. B. Lockett.
-The new owner, Melville Beveridge Lockett, was born on June 4, 1846, in Cincinnati, Ohio.
+In 1887, Rucker and Montgomery sold their store building to W. H. Walton, who deeded it to M. B. Lockett two years later.
+The new owner, Melville Beveridge Lockett, was born in Cincinnati, Ohio on June 4, 1846.